 As mentioned above, the generated Flat Field correction data are stored in the camera's volatile memory and the data are lost if the camera is reset or powered off.
 To use the generated Flat Field correction data after the camera is powered on or reset, you need to save them in the camera's non-volatile memory.
-The VP-31MX-35 H camera provides 24 reserved locations in the camera's non-volatile memory available for saving and loading the Flat Field correction data.
+The VC-17MX-61 H and VC-31MX-35 H cameras provide 24 reserved locations in the camera's non-volatile memory available for saving and loading the Flat Field correction data.
 You can use the Flat Field Data Selector parameter to select a location as desired.